 About This AP Class List

 While you may think that the pass rate would be the best indicator of how hard an AP class is, this information can actually be rather misleading.
-Sometimes AP classes which have the higher pass rates can be the more difficult ones.
+Sometimes AP classes that have higher pass rates can be the more difficult ones.
 This is because, quite often, the subjects that have a reputation for being more challenging tend to attract the most well-prepared and motivated students who are more likely to pass the test.

 This can work the other way too.
-Sometimes a course which has a lower pass rate may not actually be as challenging as the data suggests.
+Sometimes a course that has a lower pass rate may not actually be as challenging as the data suggests.
 Take AP Environmental Science, for example, which has a reputation for being on the easier end of the AP spectrum.
 Due to its reputation, this course is one of the more popular classes and so it attracts a large number of students who may simply be taking it as an easy class.
 This then increases the proportion of students who may be under-prepared for or under-estimate the test.

 Since it’s important to not just go on the national passing rate when choosing an AP class, we need some more information to help us make an informed choice.
 This is where 5-rate scores come in.
 As you may know, 5 is the highest possible AP score.
 The 5-rate score indicates the percentage of students who passed the exam with a score of 5.
 In theory, this means that the exams with the lowest 5 rate scores should be the hardest.